An Exact Poly-Time Membership-Queries Algorithm for Extraction a three-Layer ReLU Network: Proof of the Main Theorems

+The runtime of this step is $O(d_1^3d + d_1Q)$.
+Indeed, to find $\z$, we need to do Gram-Schmidt, which takes $O(d^2_1d)$.
+After that, all that is needed is two queries.
+We need to do this for each first layer neuron, so the total runtime is $O(d_1^3d + d_1Q)$.

-After having the weights of the first layer at hand, and since $W$ is assumed to be right invertible, we can access the sub-network defined by the top two layers directly.
+For the fourth step, we shall recover the values of the top layer up to an affine transformation.
+After having the weights of the first layer at hand, and since $W$ is assumed to be right invertible, we can directly access the sub-network defined by the top two layers.
 Namely, given $\x\in \R_+^{d_1}$, we can find $\z\in \R^d$ such that

-e.g., by taking $\z=W^{-1}(\x-\bb)$ where $W^{-1}$ is the right inverse of $W$.
-Now, $\N(\z)$ is exactly the value of the top layer on the input $\x$.
-Hence, the problem of reconstructing the top two layers boils down to the problem of reconstructing a depth two network, which we already solved.
+e.g., by taking $\z=\mW^{-1}(\x-\bb)$ where $\mW^{-1}$ is a right inverse of $\mW$.
+Now, $\N(\z)$ is precisely the value of the top layer on the input $\x$.
+Hence, the problem of reconstructing the top two layers boils down to the problem of reconstructing a depth two network in the $\R_+^d$-restricted case, which its correctness is given in theorem \ref{thm:depth_two_restricted}.